xpchen0630/xpchen0630.github.io/_posts/2019-08-31-welcome-to-website.markdown

 ## And Here We Go ##

-My aritcles will mostly focus on machine learing (both theory and application).
-They can be seen as my reading notes and learning summary of the recent period.
+My articles will mostly focus on machine learning (both theory and application).
+They can be seen as my reading notes and summary of the recent period.
-If you have any questions and doubts in reading them, please contact me by email (867813005@qq.com).
+If you have any questions and doubts in reading them, please contact me by email (stxpchen@foxmail.com).
 It's my pleasure to discuss with you.

 [jekyll]:      http://jekyllrb.com
 [jekyll-gh]:   https://github.com/jekyll/jekyll